Join live or receive a link to the recording and earn a CE certificate

 We all know that partnering with parents (and all caregivers) is not just a one-and-done event, but a practice of seeing and valuing families as full and equal partners in fostering learners.
 How, as educators, can we help parents and caregivers feel more confident, clear, and supported as partners in learning?

-Join Gretchen Osodipe of Co-Teach for a lively discussion about a whole-community approach, including concrete strategies educators can use for family engagement.
+Watch Gretchen Osodipe of Co-Teach to hear about a whole-community approach, including concrete strategies educators can use for family engagement.
 As a former teacher and current parent of three, Gretchen’s goals aren’t about kids “getting better at school,” but about nurturing lifelong learners!

-This edWebinar will be of interest to teachers, librarians, and school and district leaders of the elementary through high school levels.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to teachers, librarians, and school and district leaders of the elementary through high school levels.

 About the Presenters